Mixed graph: Scheduling problem

 Mixed graphs may be used to model job shop scheduling problems in which a collection of tasks is to be performed, subject to certain timing constraints.
 In this sort of problem, undirected edges may be used to model a constraint that two tasks are incompatible (they cannot be performed simultaneously).
 Directed edges may be used to model precedence constraints, in which one task must be performed before another.
 A graph defined in this way from a scheduling problem is called a disjunctive graph.
 The mixed graph coloring problem can be used to find a schedule of minimum length for performing all the tasks.

 Bayesian inference

 Mixed graphs are also used as graphical models for Bayesian inference.
 In this context, an acyclic mixed graph (one with no cycles of directed edges) is also called a chain graph.
 The directed edges of these graphs are used to indicate a causal connection between two events, in which the outcome of the first event influences the probability of the second event.
 Undirected edges, instead, indicate a non-causal correlation between two events.
 A connected component of the undirected subgraph of a chain graph is called a chain.
 A chain graph may be transformed into an undirected graph by constructing its moral graph, an undirected graph formed from the chain graph by adding undirected edges between pairs of vertices that have outgoing edges to the same chain, and then forgetting the orientations of the directed edges.

+Street network

+A system of streets or roads may be represented by interconnecting mixed edges and nodes, where directed edges represent one-way streets and undirected edges represent two-way streets.